French football clubs in international competitions

 French football clubs have entered European association football competitions since 1955–56 season, when Reims took part in the inaugural European Cup.
 Marseille became the first French club to win the UEFA Champions League in 1993, although their win was overshadowed by a bribery scandal.
-The only other French club to win a major trophy in Europe is Paris Saint-Germain, who won the Cup Winners' Cup in 1996 and both the UEFA Champions League and UEFA Super Cup in 2025.
+The only other French club to win at least a major trophy in Europe is Paris Saint-Germain, who won the Cup Winners' Cup in 1996, both the UEFA Champions League and UEFA Super Cup in 2025 and 2026, and the FIFA Intercontinental Cup in 2025.